vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 vaccine, and I was asked to book the appointment online or by phone.

 My checkout for the stuff I bought was at 7:49 PM.

+## Friday October 29

+In the late morning / early afternoon, I went for an eye exam appointment at the Tang Center at the University of California, Berkeley.
+The details are [here](2021-10-29-eye-exam.md).